karanshah1561998/spring-chat-app/README.md

-# 💬 Spring Boot WebSocket Chat App
+# 💬 Spring Boot Chat App

 A real-time chat application built with **Spring Boot**, **WebSockets**, and **STOMP messaging protocol**.
 This project demonstrates how to build a scalable backend for a chat system with real-time communication capabilities.